-The following terms are used on the statements of cash flows:
+The following terms are used on the statements of cash flows with the meanings specified:

-- Cash flows are inflows and outflows of cash and cash equivalents. - Operating activities: the principal revenue-producing activities of the Company and other activities that are not investing or financing activities. - Investment activities are the acquisition and disposal of long-term assets and other investments not included in cash equivalents. - Financing activities are activities that result in changes to the size and composition of equity and borrowings of the Company.
+- Cash flows are inflows and outflows of cash and cash equivalents. - Operating activities are the principal revenue-producing activities of the Company and other activities that are not investing or financing activities. - Investing activities are the acquisition and disposal of long-term assets and other investments not included in cash equivalents. - Financing activities are activities that result in changes in the size and composition of equity and borrowings of the Company.